Epping (East) - North Epping

 Epping (East) - North Epping is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Epping East-North Epping is one of Australia's most culturally diverse areas, with 57.5% speaking a language other than English at home and 56.2% born overseas as of the latest data from April 2016 to March 2021.
-Christianity is the dominant religion in this area, comprising 40.4% of its population.
-However, Hinduism stands out with 10.4%, compared to Greater Sydney's average of 7.9%.
+Epping East-North Epping is one of Australia's most culturally diverse areas, with 57.5% speaking a language other than English at home as of the latest data from 2016.
+Born overseas makes up 56.2% of its population.
+Christianity is the main religion in this area, comprising 40.4%.

 Frequently Asked Questions - Diversity